gflohr/Chess-Plisco/README.md

 # Chess-Plisco

 Chess::Plisco is a representation of a chess position in Perl.
 It also contains a UCI compatible chess engine.
+You can challenge the engine most of the time at https://lichess.org/@/plisco-bot.

 It only works with Perl versions that are compiled with support for 64 bit integers!